Tetiana-KET/movie_library/README.md

 - [x] **Details Page with Trailers**
       Access detailed movie pages with full descriptions, ratings, genres, release dates, and integrated trailers for a quick preview.

+-[] 🎬 Actor Page

+- On each movie’s details page, users will see a list of main actors.
+- Clicking on an actor opens a dedicated **Actor Details Page**.
+- The Actor Details Page shows:

+  - Actor’s profile info (name, photo, biography, birthdate, etc.).
+  - A list of movies in which the actor has appeared.

 - [] **Advanced Filtering**
   Filter movies by release year, genre, or even exclude unwanted genres (e.g., include "comedy" but exclude "thriller").